a-atalla/elm-tasks/README.md

 # Elm TASKS

-- This is my first very basic app with [elm](https://elm-lang.org/) using [create-elm-app](https://github.com/halfzebra/create-elm-app)
+- This is my first very basic app with [elm](https://elm-lang.org/).
 - I decided to use normal css so i can focus only on Elm

 ## Screenshot